srisathyamamidala/proposal/Proposal.md

 * This work will be done in sprint 8,9 as per the above schedule.

 ## Data host (Atlas MongoDB)
+* This work will be done in sprint 5 as per the above schedule.

 ## Front-end page plan (single-page web app (SPA))
+* This work will be done in sprint 2, 3 and 7 as per the above schedule.
 ## Front-end responsive design (Bootstrap)
+* This work will be done in sprint 2, 3 and 7 as per the above schedule.